JimmyHannon/vscode-debug-examples-nodejs/readme.md

 Same as attaching to the default app but with NodeMon as process.
 To launch the debugger, select the "Attach to Process" configuration in the DEBUG window and start debugging.

+## Launch Transpiled Babel app

+To launch the debugger, select the "Launch Babel" configuration in the DEBUG window and start debugging.

+## Attach to running Transpiled Babel app

+!
+I cant get this to work!
+To launch the debugger, select the "Attach Babel" configuration in the DEBUG window and start debugging.

+## Attach to running Transpiled Babel app through inspectctor protocol

+Launch the app with command:
+`
+npm run start-compiled-inspect
+`
+To launch the debugger, select the "Attach (Inspector Protocol)" configuration in the DEBUG window and start debugging.

 # Dockerized NodeJs configurations

 In order to run the dockerized examples first build the image